 Takeaway: Older generations have their preference of media, just as younger generations do.
 But don’t discount their presence among diversified platforms – there’s still a bounty of information to be revealed by these quieter audience segments.

 30. YouTube traffic to hospital sites has increased 119% year-over-year.
 (Source Google’s Think Insights)

 Takeaway: This is awesome!
 When audiences get to actually “see” what their healthcare providers do, it generates a unique blend of trust, reliance, and inquisitiveness around their brand.

 There you have it!
 LOADS of healthcare and social media statistics.
-If you’d like additional insights feel free to reach out to Liquid Lock Media.
+If you’d like additional insights to feel free to reach out to Liquid Lock Media.
 They specialize in helping Healthcare brands leverage these insights and turn them into actionable strategies to improve engagement, develop communities, and grow thriving, trustworthy brands.